Approaching a technological challenge on the scale of the Square Kilometre Array (SKA) telescope is formidable.

 The SKA will drive technology development particularly in information and communication technology.

 Spin off innovations in this area will benefit other systems that process large volumes of data from geographically dispersed sources.
-The computing requirements that the SKA will need to handle this volume of data will be comparable to that of the largest computers in the world in the early 2020s – systems around ten times the size of today’s biggest machines, whilst the data processing and amounts of data will compete with that generated by the entire Internet, facilitating the need for a new kind of high-speed network.
+The computing requirements that the SKA will need to handle this volume of data will be comparable to that of the largest computers in the world in the early 2020s, whilst the amount of data that will be collected and processed will demand a new kind of high-speed network.

 The energy requirements of the SKA, with its remote locations isolated from major power grids, also presents an opportunity to accelerate technological development in scalable renewable energy generation, distribution, storage and demand reduction.